pauloconnell/profile/README.md

 c) Update above items
 d) About Me MERN section needs to be centered on full screen
 e) Full Stack => move Suduko to top

+new:
+Contact Me page - set space at bottom of page